Skip to main content

 Written by Lou Monsour

-There are two ways to start creating topics or articles in Tribal Habits.
+There are two ways to start creating topics in Tribal Habits.

-This article examines how Admins can set up a new topic or article in the Admin area.
+This article examines how Admins can set up a new topic in the Admin area.

 Log in as an Admin and switch to Admin mode.
-Then access the 'Knowledge' tab where you will see a list of existing topics, articles and pathways.
+Then access the 'Knowledge' tab where you will see a list of existing topics (on the 'Topics' tab).

-To create a new topic or article, follow these steps.
+To create a new topic, follow these steps.

 Step 1 - Click 'Create new knowledge'